nadseecot-hub/Front-end-capstone/README.md

 This is a front-end capstone.
 Firebase Authentication and Firestore now provide role-aware user and tutor profiles, tutor registration, profile updates, and route protection.
 Bookings, messaging, earnings, reviews, and dashboard metrics do not have backend collections in this capstone, so they safely render empty/local UI states rather than fabricated user activity.
 No service-account credentials are used in the client.

+## AI Integration

+TutorFinder includes an AI-powered guidance assistant designed to help users understand and navigate the platform.

+The assistant can answer questions such as:

+- How can I find a tutor?
+- How do I become a tutor?
+- How does TutorFinder work?
+- What should I do to get started?
+- How can I use the platform's main features?

+The AI is integrated through an OpenAI-compatible model and exposed through the application's server-side chat route.

+The AI is intentionally used as a platform guidance layer rather than as a generic chatbot.
+Its purpose is to reduce user confusion and help students, parents, and tutors understand how to use TutorFinder.

+The application also includes a local/mock fallback so the interface can continue to demonstrate its behavior when the AI service is unavailable.

+## Authentication & User Roles

+TutorFinder uses Firebase Authentication with Firestore-backed role management.

+Supported roles:

+- Tutor
+- Student
+- Parent

+### Tutor flow

+1. A user completes the Become a Tutor form.
+2. Firebase Authentication creates the account.
+3. A corresponding `users/{uid}` document stores the user's role.
+4. A `tutors/{uid}` document stores the tutor profile.
+5. The authenticated role is confirmed before routing.
+6. Tutors are redirected to `/dashboard`.

+### Student/Parent flow

+Student and parent accounts are routed to the public application experience rather than the tutor dashboard.

+Tutor dashboard access is protected by the authenticated Firebase UID and Firestore role.

+Firestore security rules restrict user/tutor writes to the authenticated owner.

 ## Server-side and client-side relationship

 Next.js Server Components are the default.
 Route `page.tsx` files can receive dynamic route parameters and render the correct feature without shipping unnecessary page logic to the browser. `layout.tsx` provides document metadata and the shared application shell.